aws-controllers-k8s/community/docs/content/docs/user-docs/leader-election.md

 toc: true
 ---

-In a Kubernetes cluster, multiple instances of a controller maybe running simultaneously to manage resources and perform tasks.
+In a Kubernetes cluster, you may want to run multiple instances of any ACK controller - configured for different accounts or regions, or for fail state rollover.
 However, to avoid conflicts and ensure proper resource management, it's necessary to designate one instance as the leader, which takes responsibility for executing certain operations while the other instances remain passive.
 In the event that the leader instance fails, [leader election][leader-election] ensures the seamless transition of leadership to another healthy instance.

-In ACK land, by default, the feature of leader election is disabled.
-To utilize it, users can configure leader election using either Helm chart values or controller flags.
-Once enabled, you have the flexibility to scale the default deployment of ACK controllers from a single replica (1) to a higher number.
+By default, leader election is disabled in the ACK Helm charts.
+However, once enabled, you gain the flexibility to scale the default deployment of ACK controllers from a single replica (1) to a higher number.

 ## Enabling Leader Election for ACK Controllers

-If you would like to enable leader election for your ACK controllers, set the `leaderElection.enabled` to true in the helm chart `values.yaml` like:
+To enable leader election when installing an ACK controller, set the `leaderElection.enabled` to `true` in the helm chart `values.yaml` like:

 ```yaml
 leaderElection: